dotmesh-io/dotscience-roadsigns/ds-run-demo/README.md

 Make a new project in Dotscience.

-Find your project id in the dotscience UI - by uploading a script (python or shell) and then expanding the "Run script" instructions - the project id is after the sample `ds run .` command and looks like `project-23d1a936-default-workspace`
+Find your project id in the dotscience UI - on the resource page there's a sample `ds run .` command and looks like `857bdca-14ab24d-143dba21`

 ```
 export PROJECT=<your project id>